Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 You can connect using the delivery endpoint of Edge or to the preview endpoint of your CM instance.
 ![XM Cloud Architecture - Connect to Preview Endpoint](https://sitecorecontenthub.stylelabs.cloud/api/public/content/e703be66170a49268beb6564c4c34df7?v=5184aace)

-Any app showing content to the public must connect to the Edge Delivery Endpoint that is scaled and geographically distributed.
+Any app showing content to the public must connect to the Edge Delivery Endpoint that is scaled and geographically distributed to serve the right performance.
 Only published content will be available here.
 For development purposes, you will connect to the preview endpoint as you do not need to care about publishing at this point, so created content is instantly available.
+This will simplify the development workflow.

 Now, you need to set the API key within .env.local.
 The API key should be already available within your XM Cloud instance.